Powered by Salure

 Data security and retention responsibilities

-Employee exit records include sensitive personal and financial information and must be protected and archived according to law.
+Employee exit records include sensitive personal and financial information and must be protected and archived according to legal and internal requirements.

 How should you validate attrition insights and review them over time?